KoripelliAkash/Juspay_Hackathon/menu_app/README.md

     ```bash
     npm run dev
     ```
-    Your project will be available at `http://localhost:5173` (or a similar port).
+    Your project will be available at `http:

 ---